7 April 2021 — Announcement

 Over 2021, Whittle will be sharing new work as part of Art Night London, British Art Show 9, Liverpool Biennial, business as usual: hostile environment at Glasgow Sculpture Studios for Glasgow International and Right of Admission at the University of Johannesburg.

 Culture Secretary Fiona Hyslop said: “Alberta Whittle stands out as a Scottish-based artist who explores challenging questions on inequality and the environment in her acclaimed films, sculptures, performances and installations.
-I am pleased that she will be representing Scotland at La Biennale di Venezia in 2022, and I look forward to seeing what topics she will address and how she will present them.
+I am pleased that she will be representing Scotland and I look forward to seeing what topics she will address and how she will present them.”

 Whittle’s work has been acquired by major public collections including the National Galleries of Scotland, Glasgow Museums Collections, and the Contemporary Art Research Collection at Edinburgh College of Art, University of Edinburgh, as well as by other private collections.